Multiorders in amenable group actions: The concept of a multiorder

 In this notation, the formula \eqref{bij} defining the action of $G$ on anchored bijections takes on the following form:

 where $k$ is the unique integer such that

 \begin{rem} In general (unlike in the case of $G=\Z$), $(k^\prec)^{-1}$ does not equal $(-k)^\prec$. \end{rem}

-Summarizing this section, we have introduced three equivalent ways of viewing multiorders, associated to three isomorphic $G$-actions: the action on the set $\tilde\O$ of all orders of type~$\Z$, given by \eqref{ac}, the action of the usual $G$-shift on $G^G$ restricted to $\pi(\tilde\O)$, and the action given by \eqref{bij} on anchored bijections.
-Each time, multiorder is understood as a measure-theoretic $G$-action with a Borel invariant probability measure $\nu$ on $\tilde\O$, $\pi(\nu)$ on $\pi(\tilde\O)$, and $\rho(\nu)$ on $\mathbf{Bi}(\Z,G)$.
+Summarizing this section, we have introduced three isomorphic $G$-actions: the action on the set $\tilde\O$ of all orders of type~$\Z$, given by \eqref{ac}, the action of the usual $G$-shift on $G^G$ restricted to $\pi(\tilde\O)$, and the action given by \eqref{bij} on anchored bijections.
+Thus, if $G$ is amenable, a multiorder can be understood in three equivalent ways: as a measure-theoretic $G$-action with a Borel invariant probability measure~$\nu$ on $\tilde\O$, the action of the $G$-shift on $G^G$ with the measure $\pi(\nu)$, and as the action given by \eqref{bij} on $\mathbf{Bi}(\Z,G)$ equipped with the measure $\rho(\nu)$.
 For simplicity, in all three cases we will denote the measure as $\nu$.
 In the sequel, we will mainly use the first and last representations.